wiryadev/koin-compiler-playground/README.md

 ## Koin Annotation Processing 🚀

+Koin code generation is mostly instant for Koin: just a few lines to generate.
+It is really easily readable/debuggable.

+Even with ~~1000 of definitions, project compilation has almost no impact.

+Here with such power from Ksp project, we can bring ease even more Kotlin dependency injection.
+We keep Koin API as it.
+We just avoid you to write definitions and modules.

 ### Automatic definition binding

-When taging a component to be defined in Koin, we can easily declare all related supertypes directly:
+When tagging a component to be defined in Koin, we can easily declare all related supertypes directly:

 ```kotlin
 @Single